NorskRegnesentral/gimmick-nao/README.md

 Alternatively, you can add these to `$HOME/naoqi/Preferences/autoload.ini`

-This has been done for the NAO 6 robots that NR has (at least for Dagen@IFI).
+This has been done for the NAO 6 robots that NR has (at least as of this writing).
 This means if something isn't working, it may be better to just turn it off and try again.

 # How the thing works